 Bill earned a Bachelor of Architecture degree from the University of Oregon.

 Senior Vice President, Menu Innovation Projects

 Bryan Timko joined Panera in January 2014 as Senior Vice President, Cafe Strategy, playing a key role in the development and execution of strategy to support the growth of the company.
 In May 2014, Bryan was promoted to Senior Vice President, Menu Innovation Projects.
 In this role, Bryan is responsible for leading the development of food, beverage, bakery, and environmental initiatives.

 Prior to joining Panera, Bryan worked at Staples, Inc., where he most recently served as Vice President, New Business Development.
 In this role, Bryan led a team charged with developing new product categories, re-inventing existing businesses, and creating new business models for the retailer.
 Bryan also served as Vice President/General Merchandise Manager, U.S. Retail and Staples.com, for a number of businesses across the merchandising product portfolio.
 He also served as Vice President/Divisional Merchandise Manager, and as Director, Portfolio Growth and Innovation, at Staples.
 Prior to Staples, he was a Principal at Alliance Consulting Group and also worked at Booz Allen Hamilton and Capital One.

 Bryan earned a Bachelor of Science in Finance and Management from the University of Virginia, McIntire School of Commerce and a Master of Business Administration from Harvard Business School.

 Senior Vice President, Chief Growth & Strategy Officer

-Dan earned a Bachelor of Arts in Political Science from Tufts University and a Master of Arts in Law and Diplomacy with a concentration in International Business from The Fletcher School of Law and Diplomacy.
+Dan holds a Bachelor of Arts in Political Science from Tufts University and a Master of Arts in Law and Diplomacy with a concentration in International Business from The Fletcher School of Law and Diplomacy.